Pttn/rieMiner/README.md

 * Sieve : size of the sieve table used for mining.
 Use a bigger number if you have more RAM, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
 It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
 Default: 2^31;
 * Tuples : for solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
 Its use will be explained later.
 Default: 6;
 * Refresh : refresh rate of the stats in seconds.
 0 to disable them; will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
 Default: 30;
+* MaxMemory : set an approximate limit on amount of memory to use.
+0 for no limit.
+Default: 0;
 * TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
 Default: 1600;
 * TestTime : only for Benchmark, sets the testing duration in s.
 0 for no time limit.
 Default: 0;
 * Test3t : only for Benchmark, stops testing after finding this number of 3-tuples.
 0 for no limit.
 Default: 1000;